riplrt/riplrt.github.io/_posts/2018-11-01-dont-move-just-yet.md

 ---
 layout: post
 title: Wait, Don’t Move Just Yet!
-subtitle: Attention Home buyers: Could you end up in a city that affects your health?
+subtitle: Attention Home buyers - Could you end up in a city that affects your health?
 ---

 *By Hayat Srour*